 KIUC is making significant progress toward its goal of using renewable resources to generate 70 percent of Kauai’s power by 2030.

-By the end of 2017, more than 40 percent of the electricity generated on Kauai came from a mix of renewable resources: solar, hydropower and biomass.
+By early 2019, roughly 50 percent of the electricity generated on Kauai will come from a mix of renewable resources: solar, hydropower and biomass.
 That’s up from 8 percent in 2010.
-The resulting increase in renewables allowed KIUC to reduce its use of fossil fuels by 33 percent, or more than 11 million gallons annually.
+The resulting increase in renewables allowed KIUC to reduce its use of fossil fuels by more than 33 percent, or roughly 15 million gallons annually.

-On the sunniest days, 90 percent or more of Kauai’s daytime energy needs are met by renewable sources, mostly solar.
-KIUC’s solar resources currently consist of 31 megawatts of utility scale photovoltaic and 20 megawatts of distributed photovoltaic.
+On most sunny days, 90 percent or more of Kauai’s daytime energy needs are met by renewable sources.
+KIUC’s solar resources currently consist of 51 megawatts of utility scale photovoltaic (PV) and 22 megawatts of distributed photovoltaic.
 KIUC’s utility-scale solar fields contain battery components, which have helped to increase system reliability by 50 percent over the past 10 years.

 In March 2017, KIUC unveiled the world’s first utility-scale solar plus battery storage generation facility.
 The 13 megawatt Tesla solar field, which is coupled with a 52 megawatt battery storage system, allows KIUC to store solar power during the day and dispatch it over a four-hour period during the evening peak demand.